 You travel deeper and slower

-In my 30s my pace has hanged for the better.
-I’ve embraced slower travel, knowing I will never truly know anywhere I travel to I grave slower and deeper to get as much of it as I can rather than it being an exercise in ticking off my bucket list!
+In my 30s my pace has changed for the better.
+I’ve embraced slower travel, knowing I will never truly know anywhere I travel to I grave slower and deeper to get as much of it as I can rather than it being an exercise in ticking off my bucket list.

 What do you think about travel in your 30s?